A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Results

 The significantly more compact emission and higher star--disk contrast at 15\,$\mu$m compared to 25\,$\mu$m makes it difficult to fit a meaningful nonparametric model at 15\,$\mu$m that attempts to deconvolve marginally resolved disk emission from the bright PSF core.
 Even given the PSF stability of JWST, PSF uncertainties produce PSF subtraction artefacts that make even parametric fitting challenging.
 Nonetheless, we attempted to fit a simple model with a restricted set of free parameters to extract basic structural information about the disk at this wavelength.

-We attempted to fit a Gaussian model analogous to that fitted to the F2550W image as described in Section~\ref{sec:gaussian}, however the model did not converge to a single solution as parameters such as $i$, $\theta$ and $h$ become degenerate with the radial profile given the relatively compact and faint emission relative to imaging artefacts.
+We attempted to fit a Gaussian model analogous to that fitted to the F2550W image as described in Section~\ref{sec:gaussian}, however the model did not converge to a single solution.
+The disk emission is compact and faint emission relative to imaging artefacts, and parameters such as $i$, $\theta$ and $h$ become degenerate with the radial profile.
 We therefore restricted the model by fixing the $i$, $\theta$ and $h$ parameters based on the best-fit values of the 25\,$\mu$m Gaussian disk model, fitting only to $F_*$, $A_1$, $\mu_{r1}$ and $\sigma_{r1}$ (Eq.~\eqref{eq:1gauss}).
 We also masked out the central 33\,au (i.e., 10 MIRI pixels) where PSF subtraction artefacts are most prominent.
 The best-fit parameters of this model are shown in Table~\ref{tab:params15}, and the fitted model image, radial profile and residuals are shown in Fig.~\ref{fig:models15}a.
+The central radius of the Gaussian models are similar at 25 and 15\,$\mu$m, although at 15\,$\mu$m the best-fit Gaussian is slightly narrower.
+Note that the small uncertainties reported in the table do not fully account for systematic uncertainties associated with PSF subtraction and are conditioned on the assumptions of the viewing geometry based on the 25\,$\mu$m imaging.

 This restricted Gaussian model is broadly able to account for the disk emission at 15\,$\mu$m, though asymmetric residual structures exist.
 These residuals are significantly reduced with the introduction of a star--disk offset as shown in Fig.~\ref{fig:models15}b, with the best-fit offset comparable to those found at 25\,$\mu$m.
 While many of the residual features are imaging artefacts, there appear to be subtle residual emission that align with the orientation of the disk.